How Well Do You Know

 Looking back at the history of digital forensics, law enforcement during that age had a minimal understanding of the application of digital forensic techniques.
 However, during the 1970s and 1980s, the forensics team were mostly representatives of federal law enforcement agencies with a computer background.
 The first area of concern for law enforcement was data storage, as most documentation happened digitally.
 Undeniably, seizing, retaining, and analyzing the documentation was a long task for the authorities.
 In this situation, the FBI launched the Magnet Media program in 1984, which was the first official digital forensics program.

 Following this, other techniques to identify cybercriminals when they intrude into computer systems were developed.
 In 1986, Cliff Stoll, a Unix System Administrator at Lawrence Berkeley National Laboratory, created the first honeypot trap.
 Eventually, digital forensics picked up professionally due to the spread of child pornography online.

 The war between Iraq and Afghanistan also led to the demand for digital forensic investigation.
 Concurrently, digital forensics played a major role in extracting the evidential data from the digital assets gathered by the U.S. troops during the war.
 In 2006, the U.S. implemented a mandatory regime for electronic discovery in its Rules for Civil Procedure.

-Recent scenario –
+Recent Case Study –

 Thousands of digital devices that have been seized by police as evidence for alleged crimes, including terrorism and sexual offenses, are sitting in storage in a growing backlog that investigators are struggling to tackle.